 Boots Pharmacy sells omeprazole 10mg tablets.
 Acid Reflux 10 mg Gastro-Resistant Tablets can be purchased in-store and online at Boots.com.

 Pyrocalm Control is the newest PPI containing omeprazole.
 Each Pyrocalm Control tablet contains 20mg of omeprazole.
-Pyrocalm Control is mainly available from online pharmacies, for example, Lloyds Pharmacy.
-Pack of 14 tablet costs £10.99 (prices taken August 2020).
+Pyrocalm Control is mainly available from online pharmacies, Lloyds Pharmacy.
+Pack of 14 tablets costs £

 Pantoloc Control is the only proton pump inhibitor which contains pantoprazole.
 Each Pantoloc Control tablet contains 20mg of pantoprazole.

 The best option of getting Pantoloc Control is to ask a pharmacy team if this item is available for ordering from drug wholesalers.

 Gaviscon alternative products: H2-receptor antagonists

-H2-receptor antagonist such as ranitidine as effective in reducing stomach acid and controlling the symptoms of indigestion.
+H2-receptor antagonists such as ranitidine as effective in reducing stomach acid and controlling the symptoms of indigestion.
 The only H2-receptor antagonist which was available over the counter was ranitidine 75mg tablets, also sold under the brand name Zantac 75 Relief.

 There are plenty of alternatives to ranitidine; some options were discussed in this post.
 None of any other H2-receptor antagonists is available without a prescription in the UK.

 Prescription-only options forH2-receptor antagonist include:

-All the above drugs are intermediately out of stock due to increased demand caused by lack of ranitidine on the market.
+All the above drugs are intermediately out of stock due to increased demand caused by a lack of ranitidine on the market.

 Peptac liquid (available also under different brand names, see post for more details) resembles the closest alternative to Gaviscon as it contains a combination of the same active ingredients.
 Patients who suffer from indigestion/heartburn may, however, benefit from the use of any antacids discussed in this post.

 Patients who experience symptoms of heartburn/indigestion ongoingly or patients who fail to respond to treatment should contact their GP for advice.
-When prescribed, PPIs can be used ongoingly, under the care of a GP.
+When prescribed, PPIs can be used ongoingly under the care of a GP.